bwerquin/go-rest-api-example/README.md

 # go-rest-api-example
 Go rest API example with Gorillaz/Mux

-You have to specify your config file in "/usr/share/config.yml"
+You have to specify your config file in "/home/appuser/config.yml" (cf. helpers/app_config.go)

 ## Get started